danielasmus/miscellaneous/README.md

-Collection of miscallaneous little helper routines for astrophysics
+Collection of miscellaneous little helper routines for astrophysics

 Written in Python 3 (might not run in Python 2)